zipurman/oVIRT_Simple_Backup/README.md

     - [ ] recover running tasks if browser is closed and re-opened.
 Right now you have to manually re-attach disks etc if browser is closed prior to completing backup.restore.

  - 0.6.3 - 2018/03/26
-    - [x] Scheduled backups with retention periods have been added.
+    - [x] Scheduled backups with retention periods and email alerts have been added.
 Instructions below.

  - 0.6.2 - 2018/03/26
     - [x] Added version detection on upgrade to clear caches and any other required version adjustments using a versioning function